Planning & Building

 |Allows for increased housing growth and densities||Allows for some multi-unit development in areas with good access to shops, services and public transport.
 New development must respect neighbourhood character.||Provides for limited growth in established residential areas that are more distant from shops and public transport, and protects heritage and neighbourhood character.|

 After the Stage 2 consultation period, Council will consider submissions, finalise its proposal and request the Minister for Planning to introduce any additional changes to the zones into the Port Phillip Planning Scheme.
-This would occur in late August 2014.
+Council will consider a report on Stage 2 on 26 August.

 - Visit Council ASSIST Centres and libraries